Brett-Tanner/Journal/2024/Jul_24.md

     - [x] Validate its presence if category is 'other'
   - [x] Hide & disable 'other description' field unless they select 'other'
   - [x] use the 'other description' field as a fallback in index if the category is 'other'
-- Need some way of doing the early bird discounts for parties
-  - They could be different per school
-  - Some schools (new ones) can do free events
-    - Just add a separate 0 cost price list for that event
-- [] Try switching on force.ssl for both sites
-- [] Look into setting up emails for our new domains

 ## LMS